Sawrz/mango/README.md

 - `DB_NAME`: The value you set instead of `MANGO_DB`
 - `DB_USER`: The value you set instead of `MANGO_USER`
 - `DB_PASSWORD`: The value you set instead of `MANGO_USER_PASSWORD`
+- `ALLOWED_HOSTS`: The domain for your site
+- `DEBUG`: Should be `False` in production environments.

 In addition, you can set your Email credentials, so you get an Email if somebody uses the contacts page.

-Finally, install Mangos dependencies, make the DB migrations and copy the static files:
+Install Mangos dependencies, make the DB migrations and copy the static files:

 ```bash
 make deploy
 ```

+Finally, start the site, e.g., `python3 manage.py runserver`, and navigate to `<URL>/admin`.
+Log in with your credentials, navigate to `Users`, and select your username.
+Fill in your credentials and hit save.